tock/tock/doc/courses/sosp/application.md

          tockloader listen

-The expected output should look like:
+The expected output should look something like:

 ```
 $ tockloader listen